samsuh/2026-journal/README.md

 # 2026-journal

+## 8/22/26 - Saturday
+- lazy day catching up on Dori after all nighters watching trading price all night

 ## 8/21/26 - Friday
 Was cycling a hyperfixation? is it wearing off?
 Am i heading into a slump? did the break from cycling from the bad weather and the component change (that ended up taking an extra week) kill it? maybe it's salvageable with a break? or the opposite, getting more into it?
 - 11-30t put on indoor trainer